jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

      Compiler Explorer.
    * Dump all types: compile with "-g", then "dwarfdump -debug-types -debug-pubtypes -debug-gnu-pubtypes foo.o"

+???
+Well-designed O(n) template code is in the noise, as far as overhead goes.
+So is O(n^2) overhead, typically.

 ---
 ### Compile-time basics: functions